 What Colours Go With Bronze?

-Traditionally composed of copper and tin, bronze is characteristically known for its dull gold colour.
+Traditionally composed of copper and tin, bronze is characteristically known for its dull, metallic gold colour.
 This metal is a beautiful addition to a home when used wisely.
-Just like copper, when used sparingly it can look classy and understated in the home.
+Just like copper, when used sparingly it can look classic and understated in the home.

 What Colours Go Well With Bronze?